NewthingAde/Medication-App/README.md

 ## Overview
- I Design this website from scratch using HTML, CSS, Boostrap and Javascript.
+ I Design this website from scratch using HTML, CSS, Bootstrap and Javascript.
 This is my first project i designed.

 ## The Project Challenge
 Users should be able to: